BenPyton/ProceduralDungeon/Door.md

 You can lock or unlock a door to prevent players from opening the door if you want.
 You just need to call the `Lock` function for that.

-If you want to see the correct size depending on the [[door type|Door Types]] in the blueprint viewport of the actor, you have to set the `Type` variable of the door.
+If you want to see the correct size depending on the [door type](Door-Types.md) in the blueprint viewport of the actor, you have to set the `Type` variable of the door.

 ### Trigger Doors